Discover Murray River

 River Management Overview

-Water resource conditions in the River Murray within South Australia are monitored on a daily basis.
+Water resource conditions in the Murray River within South Australia are monitored on a daily basis.
 Data on flows, water levels, and water quality is collected on a daily basis at a number of monitoring points throughout the system within South Australia.

 The Murray-Darling Basin Initiative